 Chapter Workshops and Educational Events

-With the belief that greater knowledge enables families to make better and more informed decisions, The ALS Association Michigan Chapter hosts several workshops and educational events throughout the year to keep the ALS community up to date on the latest happenings in research, advances in care, and local services available for persons with ALS and their caregivers.
+With the belief that greater knowledge enables families to make better and more informed decisions, The ALS Association Michigan Chapter hosts several workshops and educational events such as symposiums throughout the year to keep the ALS community up to date on the latest happenings in research, advances in care, and local services available for persons with ALS and their caregivers.

 Equipment Loan Program

-The ALS Association Michigan Chapter's equipment loan program allows our chapter to provide appropriate durable medical equipment (DME) to patients with ALS who may not have a reimbursement or benefit payment source or are awaiting delivery of custom ordered equipment.
+The ALS Association Michigan Chapter's equipment loan program allows our chapter to provide appropriate durable medical equipment (DME) to persons with ALS who may not have a reimbursement or benefit payment source or are awaiting delivery of custom ordered equipment.
 Learn more here.

-ALS Certificated and Recognized Centers
+ALS Certified and Recognized Centers

 The ALS Association collaborates with physicians and clinics across Michigan to help ensure that people living with ALS have access to specialized care, based on best practices.
 The ALS Association’s Certified Treatment Centers of Excellence and Recognized Treatment Centers provide compassionate care in a supportive, family-oriented atmosphere.
 Currently, there are five ALS Specialty Centers in Michigan.
 To learn more click here.